sonatype/sonatype-react-shared-components/README.md

 docker login docker-all.repo.sonatype.com
 ```

-Then build a Docker image.
-You build an image so that you can run tests within a container (environment) based on that
+Then build a Docker image using the command below.
+You build an image so that you can run tests within a container
-image.
-The command below will create the image and give it a name of "rsc-visualtesting".
-For non-Sonatype employees,
+(environment) based on that image.
+The command below will create an image and give it a name of "rsc-visualtesting".
+Be
-you can edit the dockerfile to point to the public `node:12` base image instead of the copy hosted on Sonatype's
+sure to run this command within the top level directory of the repository.
+For non-Sonatype employees, you can edit the
-infrastructure.
+dockerfile to point to the public `node:12` base image instead of the copy hosted on Sonatype's infrastructure.

 ```
 docker build -t rsc-visualtesting .